Git Config | Setup Git Environment

 Create Your First Git Repository and Branch

-Now that you have installed Git and set your global Git configs, you can go ahead and create your first repository.
+Now that you are done getting Git installed and have set your global Git configs, you can go ahead and create your first repository.

 You will need to create a new directory on your computer and within that directory run the